Welcome to Hermosa Beach

 People & Lifestyle

 Outdoor activities such as beach volleyball, surfing, skateboarding, and biking are inherent to the Hermosa Beach culture.
 Other favorite activities include jogging or walking along the Greenbelt, Pier, and the Strand-- the paved path paralleling the beach and connecting Hermosa Beach to cities up and down the Santa Monica Bay coastline.
-Hermosa Beach and the South Bay area are home to dozens of community and philanthropic organizations.
+Hermosa Beach, CA and the South Bay area are home to dozens of community and philanthropic organizations.
 The City keeps a full activities calendar from weekly farmers markets and holiday parades to AVP Tournaments and Heal the Bay “Coastal Clean up Days”.
 You will find very friendly residents and many homes have outdoor living spaces that are ideal for socializing with neighbors and passersby.
 This beach city is serviced by both local and city buses.

 - Comedy & Magic Club attracts big-name comedians like Jay Leno, Paul Reiser, and Arsenio Hall.